Could this Deficiency be Driving your PCOS Symptoms?

 An interesting health hack I learned a few months ago is to avoid cleaning your skin with soap or body wash for a few hours after sun exposure as it can interfere with the production of vitamin D on our skin!
 If you are super sweaty, have a quick rinse using just water, then shower properly in the evening.

-When choosing a supplement, I only recommend the form vitamin D3, not D2, due to its superior bio-availability in the body.
-Without knowing your vitamin D levels, you should only be taking 1,000-2,000 IU of vitamin D per day, which is a maintenance dose.
+Please be very careful if supplementing with vitamin D, because i've seen it lead to further imbalance.
+For example, I regularly run hair tissue mineral analysis (HTMA) testing with my clients + commonly see excess calcium levels in the hair, which can cause symptoms like fatigue & chronic pain.
+Vitamin D supplements make this worse as they increase calcium absorption, whereas vitamin D from natural sources like the sun & food DON'T do that.
+If you are choosing a supplement, I only recommend the form vitamin D3, not D2, due to its superior bio-availability in the body.
 Because vitamin D is fat soluble, it is stored in the liver, and in excess amounts can be toxic.
 Before supplementing with anything over 2,000 IU, (even if you have PCOS and dark skin!) you need to test your levels.
 This can be done by your GP or privately, through a simple blood test.
 Only when you know your results can you safely and accurately take higher, more therapeutic doses, in order to correct any possible deficiencies.

 Again, I highly recommend working with a health practitioner who can support you with nutrient dosing and providing access to practitioner grade supplements.